-Lastly, you'll be getting your lessons in a full, state-of-the-art recording studio.
-This mean, we'll have access to professional recording equipment when needed.
+You’ll be getting your lessons in a full, state-of-the-art recording studio.
+This means we'll have access to professional recording equipment when needed.
 It has always been my experience that recording is an essential tool of learning to play an instrument.
 You'll have an opportunity to hear yourself on playback, and self-critique.
 I will simply email you an MP3 at the end of our session.
-This kind of service is difficult to find anywhere else.
+This kind of service is difficult to find anywhere.

 The most rewarding part of my work is when I get to witness, first-hand, the enthusiasm when a student learns something they'd been struggling with.
 I love when people call me or text me after I send them an MP3 of a recording from their lesson.
 They can hardly believe it's them playing/singing.
 It's the "reward factor"; all of the hard work finally pays off when they get to sit back and listen to themselves.

 My father was a music teacher.
 He'd allow me to sit in on some of his lessons, when I was a kid.
 I watched how he'd encourage the student in a gentle way, helping them to recognize their own strengths.
 I knew I wanted to do the same.

 Anthony clearly demonstrates a passion for teaching music.